slin96/master-thesis/related-work/modelHub/README.md

 - **centered around the learned parameters, whose storage footprint can be very large**
 - focus on not compromising the query performance (**We don't need to set a focus on query performance**)
-- widely-used fine-tuning practices generate model versions with similar parameters, resulting in efficient delta encoding schemes.
+- widely-used fine-tuning practices generate model versions with similar parameters, resulting inefficient delta encoding schemes.

 ## Parameters as Segmented Float Matrices
 ### Float Data Type Schemes
-- Float point: 32 bit floats (IEEE 754), optional e.g.: TF truncated only 16 bit
+- Float point: 32-bit floats (IEEE 754), optional, e.g., TF truncated only 16 bit
 - Fixed point: global exponent per matrix (**lossy scheme**)
 - Quantization: using only k bits to encode numbers (random or uniform) - most useful for weights that are used for fine-tuning or initialization

 #####  Bytewise Segmentation for Float Matrices
-- high entropy of float numbers makes them vary hard to compress
+- high entropy of float numbers makes them very hard to compress
 - by exploiting DNN low-precision tolerance (**check what they exactly mean by this**)
-    - decompose floating point numbers and store them bytewise
+    - decompose floating-point numbers and store them bytewise
     - IEEE754 - 32 bit -> 1 bit sign + 8 bit exponent + 23 bit mantissa
     - IDEA: separate higher order and lower order mantissa bits
     - advantage is the high-order bits have low entropy, and standard compression schemes (e.g., zlib) are effective for them
     - **advantage**
-        - lower order bytes can be offloaded to remote storage
+        - lower-order bytes can be offloaded to remote storage
         - queries can read only high-order bytes in exchange for tolerating small errors

 ![alt compression-accuracy](./images/compression-accuracy.png "compression-accuracy")